For I was hungry and you gave me something to eat,

 Pastoral Visitors We know that ministry to the sick is work which we share.
 Pastoral visitors have received training, particularly in the often-neglected art of listening.
 Pastoral visitors share with our ordained staff in making sure that those who are sick or shut-in in our community are continually connected to our community through regular visits, phone conversations, and the offering of home communion.

-Monday Men – Our Monday Men work with our Property Manager and Caretaker in hands-on projects that take care of our church building – allowing for our many community user groups to be able to use our space, as well as keeping building maintenance costs down and allowing the greatest amount of our financial resources to go toward ministry.
+Property Stewardship – Volunteer with our Buildings and Grounds committee in hands-on projects that take care of our church building – allowing for our many community user groups to be able to use our space, as well as keeping building maintenance costs down and allowing the greatest amount of our financial resources to go toward ministry.